 - Check in with your team early and often to gauge what’s working and where people need extra support.

-- Promote a work-life balance.
+- Promote a work-life balance for everyone, especially working parents.
 Social distancing requires lots of downtime at home which can result in an unclear blend of work and non-work activities.